Bridging the Social Distance

 Stephanie Smith, second-year kindergarten parent

-While nothing compares to being together, in person, since the first day of the program on March 17, Camellia teachers and students have taken their distance learning very seriously and students have settled into a consistent rhythm of assignments, classes, and connections.
-At each grade level and with each subject, classes have been joyfully learning and discovering in so many ways.
-Our distance learning will run through June 5 and we're planning to return to campus for the fall.
-We have convened a planning committee,with members from faculty, administration and the board.
-They are closely monitoring local, state and national health departments and best practice guidelines, researching options to return to school in the fall.
+While nothing compares to being together, in person, Camellia teachers and students took their distance learning very seriously this past spring and students found a consistent rhythm of assignments, classes, and connections.
+At each grade level and with each subject, classes joyfully learned and discovered in so many ways.
+Our spring distance learning ran through June 5 and we plan on resuming it this fall until we have our in-person waiver from the Sacramento County Health Department.
+We have convened a planning committee, with members from faculty, administration and the board.
+They are closely monitoring local, state and national health departments and best practice guidelines, and have created a detailed "Return to School" plan for when we are able to return to campus.